Mohammadjamiu/tahugo_updated/content/how-to-tech/explain-es6-in-detail.md

 > In the template literal way, no use of `+` and `" "` rather `(` `)`

-**Destructuring:** Destructuring is a way of extracting values from arrays or objects and assigning them to variables in a single line of code.
+**4. Destructuring:** Destructuring is a way of extracting values from arrays or objects and assigning them to variables in a single line of code.
 This can help simplify code and make it more readable.

 ```js
 const x = [apple, 100, happy];